For SellersIndustry Guide

 Preparing Your Business for Sale: A Strategic Roadmap

-Selling a trucking or logistics business is not an event; it's a process that often spans 12 to 24 months, sometimes longer.
+Selling a trucking or logistics business is a process that often spans 12 to 24 months.
 Strategic preparation is paramount to maximizing enterprise value and ensuring a smooth transaction.
 This roadmap outlines key areas of focus for owners contemplating an exit.

 1. Financial Housekeeping and Optimization